boazbk/tcs/lec_04_code_and_data.md

 ::: {.remark title="Improving to quasilinear overhead (advanced optional note)" #quasilinearevalrem}
-The NAND-CIRC program above is less efficient that its Python counterpart, since NAND does not offer arrays with efficient random access.
+The NAND-CIRC program above is less efficient than its Python counterpart, since NAND does not offer arrays with efficient random access.
 Hence for example the `LOOKUP` operation on an array of $s$ bits takes $\Omega(s)$ lines in NAND even though it takes $O(1)$ steps (or maybe $O(\log s)$ steps, depending how we count) in _Python_.

 It turns out that it is possible to improve the bound of [eff-bounded-univ](){.ref}, and evaluate $s$ line NAND-CIRC programs using a NAND-CIRC program of  $O(s \log s)$ lines.
-The key is to consider the description of NAND-CIRC programs as circuits, and in particular as directed acyclic graphs (DAGs) of bounded in degree.
+The key is to consider the description of NAND-CIRC programs as circuits, and in particular as directed acyclic graphs (DAGs) of bounded in-degree.
 A universal NAND-CIRC program $U_s$ for $s$ line programs will correspond to a _universal graph_ $H_s$ for such $s$ vertex DAGs.
-We can think of such as graph $U_s$ as fixed "wiring" for communication network, that should be able to accommodate any arbitrary pattern of communication between $s$ vertices (where this pattern corresponds to an $s$ line NAND-CIRC program).
+We can think of such a graph $U_s$ as fixed "wiring" for a communication network, that should be able to accommodate any arbitrary pattern of communication between $s$ vertices (where this pattern corresponds to an $s$ line NAND-CIRC program).
-It turns out that there exist such efficient [routing networks](https://goo.gl/NnkkjM) exist that allow embedding any $s$ vertex circuit inside a universal graph of size $O(s \log s)$, see the bibliographical notes [bibnotescodeasdata](){.ref} for more on this issue.
+It turns out that such efficient [routing networks](https://goo.gl/NnkkjM) exist that allow embedding any $s$ vertex circuit inside a universal graph of size $O(s \log s)$, see the bibliographical notes [bibnotescodeasdata](){.ref} for more on this issue.
 :::